FabioCastroMorffi/DIY-Macro/README.md

 ![3D PCB](https://github.com/FabioCastroMorffi/DIY-Macro/blob/main/assets/Screenshot%20from%202025-06-04%2014-27-34.png)

-Something to improve in the future would definitely be track placement when routing.
+Something to improve in the future would definitely be **track placement** when routing.
 As the amount of components increases, effective routing becomes essential!

 ## CAD Model

 The model is very similar to the standard one from Hackpad.
 The case is held in place with 4 heatset inserts that hold the top and the bottom together.
-My main difficulty matching the openings for the top and the bottom together for all components.
+My main struggle relied on matching the openings for the top and the bottom together for all components.
 Having two instances of the top helped me with this due to being able to update the top and directly check whether it matched the pcb and the bottom.

 The model was done in Fusion 360 (in the browser unfortunately)